Daniel Robertson (architect): Ireland

+Gardens and landscapes

 In addition to numerous major country house commissions, Robertson was also particularly noted as a landscape designer.
 His greatest accomplishments in that field were at Powerscourt and Killruddery, both of which capture long-distance views of the Great Sugar Loaf mountain in County Wicklow.
 Wells House also has plans of the gardens designed there by Daniel Robertson.